Katherine Anne Porter

-Katherine Anne Porter (May 15, 1890 – September 18, 1980) was an American journalist, essayist, short story writer, novelist, poet, and political activist.
+Katherine Anne Porter (born Callie Russell Porter; May 15, 1890 – September 18, 1980) was an American journalist, essayist, short story writer, novelist, poet, and political activist.
 Her 1962 novel Ship of Fools was the best-selling novel in the United States that year, but her short stories received much more critical acclaim.
 In 1966, she was awarded the Pulitzer Prize for Fiction and the U.S. National Book Award for The Collected Stories of Katherine Anne Porter.

 Biography

 Early life

 Katherine Anne Porter was born in Indian Creek, Texas, as Callie Russell Porter to Harrison Boone Porter and Mary Alice (Jones) Porter.
 Although her father claimed maternal descent from American frontiersman Daniel Boone, Porter herself altered this alleged descent to be from Boone's brother Jonathan as "the record of his descendants was obscure, so that no-one could contradict her".
 This relationship was unfounded.
 Porter was enthusiastic about her own genealogy and family history, and spent years constructing a "quasi-official" version of her ancestry alleging descent from a companion of William the Conqueror, although "most of the genealogical connections she boasted did not exist."
 The writer O. Henry (William Sydney Porter) was claimed as her father's second cousin, but later research established that "except the accident of her name", there was no connection.
 Despite her focus on her family history, Porter failed to identify her relationship to Lyndon B. Johnson, 36th President of the United States, his grandmother being the sister of Porter's uncle-by-marriage.
 The rest of Porter's family did not take her genealogical embellishments seriously, considering them to be part of her character as an "accomplished raconteur".

 Porter's childhood home in Kyle, TX is today the Katherine Anne Porter Literary Center.

 In 1892, when Porter was two years old, her mother died two months after giving birth.
 Porter's father took his four surviving children (an older brother had died in infancy) to live with his mother, Catherine Ann Porter, in Kyle, Texas.
 The depth of her grandmother's influence can be inferred from Porter's later adoption of her name.
 Her grandmother died while taking 11-year-old Callie to visit relatives in Marfa, Texas.

 After her grandmother's death, the family lived in several towns in Texas and Louisiana, staying with relatives or living in rented rooms.
 She was enrolled in free schools wherever the family was living, and for a year in 1904 she attended the Thomas School, a private Methodist school in San Antonio, Texas.
 This was her only formal education beyond grammar school.